 Creosote Pilings in the Snohomish River Estuary

-In 2019, the Snohomish County MRC initiated a project to develop a prioritized list of independent pilings in the Snohomish River estuary to target for future removal.
+In 2019, the Snohomish County MRC initiated a project to develop a prioritized list of independent derelict pilings in the Snohomish River estuary to target for future removal and engage stakeholders in discussions about potential removal implementation planning.
 The MRC is interested in facilitating piling removal as a habitat action primarily due to the water quality and sediment quality impacts that creosote-treated pilings can have in the aquatic environment.
 Independent pilings are single or clustered pilings in the estuary that are not associated with a dock, marina, or bulkhead.

 Osprey Nests on Creosote Pilings: Relocation Project

 Port Gardner holds claim to the largest osprey nesting colony on the west coast, many of which nest on the creosote pilings in the bay.
 With the cooperation of the Washington Department of Natural Resources and Pilchuck Audubon Society, the Snohomish County MRC facilitated the installation of five new steel pilings and nest boxes between January 26 and January 30, 2009 to replace those removed during ongoing creosote piling removal efforts.
 An educational sign was placed at an overlook at Legion Park in Everett detailing the project.

 - DNR Fact Sheet: Removing Creosote-Treated Wood from Puget Sound and its Beaches

 - MyCoast (for documenting creosote debris, derelict vessels, and other large marine debris)